Contents

 Credit rating

-A bond’s credit rating reflects the issuer’s creditworthiness and the likelihood of default.
-Credit rating agencies assess the financial health of bond issuers.
-Agencies like Moody’s, Standard & Poor’s, and Fitch Ratings then assign them a credit rating.
+A bond’s credit rating reflects its issuer’s creditworthiness and the likelihood of default.
+Credit rating agencies assess the financial health of bond issuers and assign them credit ratings.
+These agencies include Moody’s, Standard & Poor’s, and Fitch Ratings.

-- Investment-grade bonds: These bonds have a high credit rating, indicating a low risk of default.
+Investment-grade bonds have a high credit rating, indicating a low risk of default.
 They typically offer lower interest rates but are considered safer investments.

-- Junk bonds: These bonds have a lower credit rating, indicating a higher risk of default.
-They offer higher interest rates to compensate for the increased risk.
+Junk bonds have a lower credit rating, indicating a higher risk of default.
+To compensate for this risk, junk bonds offer higher interest rates.